CodeDifferently/piano-lecture/README.md

 Next, we are going to add an associating audio sound to each key on the piano.
 We will be using the `<audio>` tag to give our keys sound!
 Below is an example of connecting the sound to the "A" key on our keyboard.
 Copy the code below and paste it under the last closing `<div>` tag.
+Looks like this: `</div>`.

 ```html
 <audio data-key="65" src="http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"></audio>
 ```

 Now let's examine this element.
 We have an `<audio>` tag with the `data-key` attribute and value.
 If you notice the value matches the value we have for the key "A".
 When the key "A" is pressed on the keyboard, this sound will play.
 Next there is a `src` attribute.
-This is pointing to the location of the sound.
+This is pointing to the location of the sound on the internet.
 We are getting even closer hearing the sound!

 Here are links to add sound to your piano.
-You can choose the traditional piano notes to your keys or add in instrumental sound effects!
 Click each link to hear the sound.

 For Piano keys in order from left to right: